bregnery/PythonModulesForCMSfits/README.md

 PythonModulesForCMSfits
 =======================

-This repository contains python modules useful for fitting with root and for CMS plot styles
+This repository contains python modules useful for fitting with root and for CMS plot styles.

 Installation Instructions
 =========================